ssugiyama/active_record-cursor_paginator/README.md

 ### aliases

-aliases are used in *where* conditions to filter items after cursor position
+aliases are used in *where* clause to filter items after cursor position

 ```ruby
 relation = Post.select('posts.*, authors.name as author_name').joins(:author).order(author_name: :desc)